Bob Hayward, The UK's leading authority on Employee Engagement

 The Critical Mass required for a successful implementation is said to range between 20 and 40 percent of all employees.
 You can describe the membership of the organisation as a bell shaped curve.
 On one tail of the curve will be those people who will readily adopt the new strategy because they are predisposed to such changes and on the other tail you will find about the same number who are predisposed to reject the new idea whatever the benefits.
 And in the middle you have the, great unwashed…

 Sorry, or should I say those without a natural predisposition to the initiative.
 Depending on how the change is introduced they can move either way.
-Often this is where the phrase “buy-in” comes in to play.
-"I’ve thought, or bought, a great idea now let me sell it to
+Often this is where the phrase 'buy-in' comes in to play.
+"I've thought, or bought, a great idea now let me sell it to

-the troops…I understand the value of this idea, you don’t so let me sell it to you and convince you or it’s worth".
+the troops - I understand the value of this idea, you don't so let me sell it to you and convince you or it's worth".

 The levels of involvement virtually eliminate the need to sell